amusecode/amuse/README.txt

 Running the tests
 =================
 AMUSE comes with a large set of tests, most can be run automatically.
-Start the nosetests command from the main amuse directory (directory this README file lives in).
+To run these tests start the nosetests command from the main amuse directory (directory this README file lives in).

 To run these tests do:

-1. Run the unit tests
+1. Run the automatic tests

     nosetests -v